ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### Example 1: United States Dollar coins {#usd-on-ethereum}

+We'll start with stablecoins.
+Stablecoins are digital assets designed to match the value of a (low-volatility) national currency.

 For example, USDC is a United-States-Dollar-value cryptocurrency.
-It is "backed by fully reserved assets" (a phrase assumedly meant to communicate that it is fully backed by reserve assets).
+At the time of writing, its website claims that it is "backed by fully reserved assets" (a phrase assumedly meant to communicate that it is fully backed by reserve assets).
 It is controlled in a relatively centralized way: via a permissioned consortium founded by two big corporations.

 DAI is another dollar-value coin.
+You create it by first depositing crypto assets with an automated program (a smart contract).
+After the deposit goes through, you can borrow DAI against your collateral.

-DAI gets created when people deposit crypto assets in a program (a smart contract).
-That smart contract was developed by a group called [MakerDAO](https://makerdao.com/en/).
-People who hold the MKR asset get to vote on how the program behaves.
-It is far more decentralized than USDC.
+DAI was/is developed by a group called [MakerDAO](https://makerdao.com/en/).
+For governance, people who hold the MKR asset get to vote on how the program behaves, fees for borrowing against various deposited assets, and so on.
+Overall, it's far more decentralized than USDC.

-These two currencies seem similar at first glance.
-However, both the architectures behind them and the implications of using them are super different.
+If you're interested in a bit deeper of a dive into stablecoin decentralization, check out the [interesting relationship between USDC and DAI](https://forum.makerdao.com/t/onboarding-usdc-as-collateral-to-mitigate-liquidity-risk/1570).
+Yet another example of how centralization is a spectrum — not an absolute.

+To sum up:

-- USDC has some ties to centralized institutions.
-As such, those institutions offer convenience perks that might appeal to inexperienced cryptocurrency users.
+- USDC has ties to centralized institutions.
+It has perks and risks associated with doing business with or trusting those institutions.
-- DAI would be a good option for those who value decentralization and diversity in the cryptocurrency community, as DAI can be created by depositing a variety of different assets.
+- DAI is more about decentralization and diversity.
+You can create it by borrowing against a variety of different assets (many of which are highly decentralized).

-Both use cases are valid.
-So, the question really isn't which idea is better; it's which dollar coin is better for each use/user.

 ### Example 2: Currency exchanges {#exchanges}